run-x/opta-docs/content/en/miscellaneous/custom_image.md

 No need to manually manage the repositories!

 > Note:
-> Now you can deploy a new Image with an with an already running tag image and Opta will detect those changes and deploy the Image with an Immutable Digest.
+> If you deploy an Image with an already running tag image, Opta would still detect those changes and make sure the image is deployed again.